 - Typical trench detail (must show depth, distance off the edge of the pavement, and distance from R/W line)

 - Bore pit with receiving pit detail (must show the depth of bore pit and receiving pit, distance off the edge of the pavement, distance from R/W line, the width of pavement, depth of utility line, and length of utility line) if applicable

 - Traffic Control Plan if inside 1:1 or pavement cut is required

 - All water meters/services shall be perpendicular to the main and meters directly in front of the property.
 If lot lines move meters and services may have to be moved to serve the proposed parcel.

 - We accept the following configuration for commercial and residential services:

 - For commercial settings we accept splits off of a fire line for irrigation and fire

 - For residential settings we accept splits off of service line for irrigation and domestic

 - If main is back of curb we accept individual taps.
 If main is in the street we accept one tap with split services for the site.

-- Developer is responsible for acquiring pavement degradation permits and paying applicable fees.
-For CDOT roads, developer is responsible for obtaining CDOT R/W use permit before beginning construction.
+- A developer is responsible for acquiring pavement degradation permits and paying applicable fees.
+For CDOT roads, the developer is responsible for obtaining CDOT R/W use permit before beginning construction.